-Use the hiking loop to get the most out of this hike!
-Head left on the main 2 km loop that takes you past the lower then the Upper Englishman River Falls.
-The trail is easy for any hiking level, with wide paths and plenty of scenic views.
-The path winds through lush forest before opening up to a breathtaking view of the Englishman River cascading down into two spectacular waterfalls.
+It seems like a small thing but if you head to the left on the 2 km loop that takes you past the lower then back up to the bridge over upper Englishman River Falls.
+This way you take the long way to reach the main attraction rather then getting desert first you are building up to the final act.
+Going clockwise around the loop is also easier making it more accasible for most hiking levels, with wide paths and plenty of scenic views winding through lush forest before opening up to a breathtaking view of the Englishman River cascading down into two spectacular waterfalls.

-Now that you have crossed the river, it’s time to start heading up along the well-marked trail winding through the old-growth forest.
+Now that you have crossed the river, it’s time to continue along the well-marked trail with switchbacks up the hill, making this way the easier way up along the canyon through the old-growth forest.

 Once you reach the top, you will be rewarded with one of the Englishman River’s most spectacular sights; the Upper Falls.
-Here, the Englishman river cascades over the rocky edge falling into what seems to be an endless void.
-Standing on the bridge with the Englishman River Falls on one side and a great canyon on the other, it’s easy to get lost in the beauty and serenity of this place.
+Here, the Englishman river cascades over the rocky edge, falling into what seems to be an endless void.
+Standing on the bridge with the Englishman River Falls on one side of the bridge and a canyon on the other, it’s easy to get lost in the beauty and serenity of this place.

 This is why we like to start the hike with the lower falls and finish strong by taking a few moments to relax and take some pictures to appreciate all that Englishman River Falls has to offer.

-If you prefer a quick stop — head directly to the upper Englishman River falls from the parking lot.
-It’s an easy, short walk that is wheelchair accessible and has excellent views for any age and ability.
+If you prefer a quick stop — head directly to the upper Englishman River Falls from the parking lot.
+It’s an easy, short walk that is wheelchair accessible, the bridge is solid and wide and has excellent views for any age and ability.

 There are two Englishman River Parks.
-Englishman River Falls is located in the Provincial Park further upstream.
-Take Errington Rd all the way to the park gates continuing on past the campground right to the gravel parking lot.
+Englishman River Falls are located in the Provincial Park further upstream.
+Take Errington Rd all the way to the park gates, continuing past the campground right to the gravel parking lot.

 Located only 13 kilometres southwest of Parksville and 50km from downtown Nanaimo.
-The falls are located 9km off Hwy 4A (Alberni Hwy), making it a great stop before Coombs and Cathedral Grove on your way to Port Alberni and Tofino.
+The falls are 9km off Hwy 4A (Alberni Hwy), making it a great stop to add to Coombs and Cathedral Grove on your way to Port Alberni and Tofino.

 WHERE IS ENGLISHMAN RIVER FALLS LOCATED?